dbgjerez/kustomize-vs-helm/README.md

 | golang-helloworld | https://github.com/dbgjerez/golang-k8s-helm-helloworld | b0rr3g0/golang-hello-world:latest |

 ### ArgoCD
-ArgoCD is a declarative, GitOps continous delivery tool for Kubernetes.
+ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.

-We'll use ArgoCD as the orchestrator of lifecycle of our applications.
-This meaning that they ArgoCD have the responsibility to synchronize the state, stored in git, with the Kubernetes cluster.
+We'll use ArgoCD as the orchestrator of the lifecycle of our applications.
+This means that ArgoCD has the responsibility to synchronize the state, stored in git, with the Kubernetes cluster.

 So...
 What is the responsibility of Helm or Kustomize?.
-It's ArgoCD which are going to call the commands necessaries to get the final manifest, so the responsibility is only to work as template engine.
+ArgoCD is going to call the necessary commands to get the final manifest, so the responsibility is only to work as a template engine.

 #### Structure
 Inside the ```argocd``` folder we can found some folders: ```installation```, ```bootstrap``` and ```applications```.